tertub2/tertub2/README.md

 🌱 I’m currently learning

 🙇🏻‍♀️ The fundamental concepts of Machine Learning, as I am still fairly new to the field!
-🔧 More advanced uses of Python, R, Power BI, Tableau and SQL
+🔧 More advanced uses of Python, Power BI, Tableau and SQL